INRIA/scikit-learn-mooc/slides/concluding_remarks.md

     - Finding order and structure in the data, for instance to group samples, or to transform features
     - Particularly useful because it does not need labels
     - But given labels, supervised learning is more likely to recover the link
-- Model inspection
-    - Understanding what drives a prediction
-    - Useful for debuging, for reasonning
-    - Requires a lot of nuance
-- Deep learning
-    - For images, text, voice: use pretrained models
-    - Comes with great computational and human costs, as well as large maintenance costs
-    - Not in scikit-learn

 ???